Positive Parenting Techniques for Infants (0-12 months)

 - Protect your baby and family from secondhand smoke.
 Do not allow anyone to smoke in your home.

-- Place your baby in a rear-facing car seat in the back seat while he is riding in a car.
+- Place your baby in a rear-facing car seat in the back seat while they’re riding in a car.

-- Prevent your baby from choking by cutting her food into small bites.
-Also, don’t let her play with small toys and other things that might be easy for her to swallow.
+- Prevent your baby from choking by cutting their food into small bites.
+Keep small objects and other things your baby could swallow out of reach.

-Don’t allow your baby to play with anything that might cover her face.
+- Don’t allow your baby to play with anything that might cover their face.

-- Never carry hot liquids or foods near your baby or while holding him.
+- Never carry hot liquids or foods near your baby or while holding them.

 - Keep your baby active.
-She might not be able to run and play like the “big kids” just yet, but there’s lots she can do to keep her little arms and legs moving throughout the day.
+They might not be able to run and play like the “big kids” just yet, but there are many activities they can do to keep their little arms and legs moving throughout the day.
 Getting down on the floor to move helps your baby become strong, learn, and explore.

 - Limit screen time to a minimum.
-For children younger than 2 years of age, the American Academy of Pediatrics (AAP) recommends that it’s best if babies do not watch any screen media.
+For children younger than 2 years of age, the American Academy of Pediatrics (AAP) recommends no screen time.

 Additional Resources for Parents